Saifansari-ai/eurousd_price_predictor/README.md

 **6. Limited Adaptability to Changing Market Conditions:**

 - SARIMA models assume that historical patterns repeat, which is not always the case in financial markets due to regime shifts, policy changes, or unexpected global events.

+# EUR/USD Price Prediction using Random Forest Regression

+- This project explores the use of a Random Forest Regressor to predict daily EUR/USD prices using historical and economic data.
+The goal was to assess how well tree-based models can capture currency price trends across different market conditions.

+### ✅ Model Highlights

+**Good Trend Prediction:**

+- Accurately tracks uptrends and downtrends across multiple years.

+- Close predictions to actual values in 2020, 2021, 2023, and 2024.

+- Shows no major overfitting and generalizes well across time.

+**Strong Performance in Stable Years:**

+- In years like 2020 (steady uptrend) and 2021 (clear downtrend), the model follows price movements with high precision.

+- In 2023, despite volatility, the model maintains reasonable accuracy thanks to structured fluctuations.

+### ❌ Limitations

+**Struggles in High Volatility Periods:**

+- In 2022, sharp spikes and reversals caused large prediction errors.

+- As a non-sequential model, Random Forest fails to capture temporal dependencies, leading to lag or overshooting in highly volatile periods.

+### 🛠️ Techniques Used

+**Random Forest Regression**

+**RandomizedSearchCV for hyperparameter tuning**

+**Train-test split by year to evaluate generalization over time**

+**Visual analysis of predicted vs actual trends**

+# XGBoost

+### 📊 Model Performance

+**✅ Default XGBoost**

+- RMSE: 0.00657

+- R² Score: 0.98773

+- MAE: 0.00508

+- Best overall performance among tested models

+- Accurately tracks trends in stable and semi-volatile years (2020, 2021, 2023, 2024)

+**❌ Tuned XGBoost**
+- Performance slightly declined after hyperparameter tuning:

+- RMSE: ↑ 0.00686

+- MAE: ↑ 0.00534

+- R²: ↓ 0.98662

+**🔍 Default parameters gave better results, suggesting that XGBoost performs well out of the box for this dataset.**